ericdesa/Expedit/README.md

   create a Router.json example file

   parameters:
-  --output       the output directory (optional)
+  --output  ..............  the output directory (the current one by default) (optional)

   examples:
   $expedit template